gonzaloserrano/go-nzalo/code-review/README.md

 - **stubs** provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
 - **spies** are stubs that also record some information based on how they were called.
 One form of this might be an email service that records how many messages it was sent.
 - **mocks** are pre-programmed with expectations which form a specification of the calls they are expected to receive.
 They can throw an exception if they receive a call they don't expect and are checked during verification to ensure they got all the calls they were expecting.

+## aws-sdk-go

+- Create just a single session in the top level, see [the doc](https://github.com/aws/aws-sdk-go/blob/master/aws/session/doc.go#L4-L11)
+- Every service package has an interface that you can use for embedding in test, see an example in the [official blog](https://aws.amazon.com/blogs/developer/mocking-out-then-aws-sdk-for-go-for-unit-testing)